programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 ### Query and download collection metadata from the Internet Archive

-If you are like us and have a collection of described digital objects already in the Internet Archive, you can use their [Advanced Search](https://archive.org/advancedsearch.php) page to craft specific queries and export the existing metadata to a CSV file.
+If, as is the case in this lesson, a collection of digital objects that you want to use is already described and available in the Internet Archive, you can use its [Advanced Search](https://archive.org/advancedsearch.php) page to craft specific queries and export the existing metadata to a CSV file.

-The first step is to use the advanced search form to create a query that isolates the objects you want to download.
-You can also construct a query with keywords, Field-Specific searches, and Boolean operators.
-Experiment with different queries until you get the results you want.
-Every time you run an advanced search using the form, IA converts your query to their preferred query syntax, which you will use in the query box.
+The first step is to use the Advanced Search form to create a query that isolates the objects whose metadata you want to export.
+You can construct the query using keywords, Field-Specific searches, and Boolean operators.
+Experiment with different queries until the results include the objects you want.
+Every time you run an advanced search using the form, IA converts your query into its preferred query syntax, which appears in the query box.
+This is the query you will use to export the metadata.

 {% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-02.png" alt="Screenshot of the Internet Archive's advanced search interface showing relevant metadata highlighted and the CSV format chosen." caption="Figure 2.
 Screenshot of the Internet Archive's advanced search interface." %}

-Now that you have a query, the second step is to download the desired metadata fields in a usable format.
-Select which metadata fields you want to include in your download from the list on the left-hand side.
+Now that you have a query, the second step is to select the metadata fields you want to export.
+Select the fields you want to include from the list on the left-hand side.
 This list contains both the descriptive metadata as defined by the uploader and the administrative metadata from the IA platform.
 If you are not sure which fields you want, you can select all and review them later.
 For more information on what each metadata field contains, you can look at the [IA metadata schema](https://perma.cc/84CM-YMJF), but not all metadata in IA will follow this schema, so be cautious!

-Choose the number of results you want and CSV format.
-Once your file has been downloaded, ensure that the name of the file only contains lowercase letters, no spaces, and no special characters (e.g. ph-demo-playbills.csv).
+Finally, choose the number of results you want and select CSV as the output format.
+Once your file has been downloaded, ensure that the name of the file only contains lowercase letters and hyphens, no spaces, and no other special characters (e.g. `ph-demo-playbills.csv`).
 You may need to rename the file if this is not the case.

 In our example exhibition, we are using a collection of [English playbills](https://archive.org/details/bpsc_playbills) from Bruce Peel Special Collections at the University of Alberta Library, which was digitized in 2019 and is available on the Internet Archive.
 Because we want to use the entire collection of objects, we can retrieve the playbills using the collection identifier `bpsc_playbills`, which appears in the URL.
 When we do our test search, IA converts our search into their desired query syntax `collection:(bpsc_playbills)`.
 For another example, if we only wanted to download the Hamlet playbills in this collection, we would use the query `title:(hamlet) AND collection:(bpsc_playbills)`.